Dolphin logo with tagline: making a difference

 If you use SuperNova and Dolphin ScreenReader when you write and design websites and other brand material, you are taking an 'accessibility first' approach.
 This is easier and more cost-effective than retrofitting accessibility to your site!

-You can also use SuperNova and Dolphin ScreenReader to check accessibility of other content.
+You can also use SuperNova and Dolphin ScreenReader to check the accessibility of other content.
 This might include electronic or written material such as company emails, newsletters, brochures etc.

 Download a free trial of SuperNova today to get started on your inclusion and accessibility project.